www.monumentaustralia.org.au

 Photographs supplied by Gayle Pershouse

-The monument commemorates the 1939 Simpson Desert Expedition led by Cecil T. Madigan.
+The cairn commemorates the 1939 Simpson Desert Expedition led by Cecil T. Madigan in 1939.
 The Simpson is a sand-ridge desert extending approximately 322 kilometres west to east, the ridges running parallel from north to south at approximately half a kilometre intervals, some reaching as high as 30 metres.

 Madigan planned a ground crossing in the winter of 1939.
 A party of nine, including a biologist, a botanist, a photographer and a radio operator, with nineteen camels, made the exhausting crossing from Andado station in the Northern Territory to Birdsville in twenty-five days.
 It verified Madigan`s previous conclusions that the area was a wasteland.